fiznool/tappivate/README.md

 ## What does this all do?

-Tappivate searches for buttons and list items marked up with a `data-tap` attribute.
+Tappivate searches for buttons and lists marked up with a `data-tap` attribute.
 Once it finds these elements, it applies the following rules to each, based on touch events on the element.

 These rules are designed to match native buttons and lists.
 For more information on this, check out [Aanand Prasad's article on jquery.tappable](http://aanandprasad.com/articles/jquery-tappable/).